cesar-rgon/desktop-app-installer/README.md

 > 6. [Add new translation file](#6-add-new-translation-file)

 ```
-Valid for:   Ubuntu desktops and server 14.04.
+Valid for:   All Ubuntu desktops and server 14.04.
              With some changes in config files, it can be 100% compatible with previous versions.
 Version:     1.0
 Last change: 09/05/2014 (dd/mm/yyyy)